 It’s March, which means it’s time to start drooling over the SXSW lineup and stare longingly at Austin’s dreamy weather forecasts while constantly refreshing Skyscanner to see if flight prices have magically dropped.
+This year, our editor-at-large Rachel Wharton will be flying south to that fabled festival to explain and defend the Brooklyn maker movement as part of their SouthBites series.

 She’s written about the movement for the Wall Street Journal and participated in a panel discussing Brooklyn’s branding back in January.
 The Texas talk will be presented in panel format alongside Forbes Fisher of Steve’s Ice Cream, dietician Nicki Briggs, and Brooklyn Brine’s Seamus Jones.
 “Our panel will touch on many things: how to grow your food business and keep your integrity, how the Brooklyn scene is fostering producers and infrastructure here and elsewhere, why it’s happening now and why Brooklyn.”